-Now, re-check barrel path to see if it is slightly up at contact.
+Now, re-check the barrel path to see if it is slightly up at contact.

 Then Switch to Targeting and Self-Organizing Movements

-In sum, with good concepts, baseball and fast pitch softball players can become productive low ball sluggers.
+With good concepts, baseball and fastpitch softball players can become productive low ball sluggers.

 Hitters are often surprised at how much their fundamentals improve without ever directly working on individual mechanics.
 The hitter can make improvements in the kinematic sequence, in swing plane, in weight shift patterns, etc. They can do this without ever directly thinking about body positions.

-In our experience, the best progress is made when developing hitters balance self-organizing and directly (internally) learned techniques.
+The best progress is made when developing hitters balance self-organizing and directly (internally) learned techniques.
 This is where coaching comes into play to guide the hitter.
-The objective is to find the best mix of attention focuses to make productive swing adjustments efficiently and effectively.
+The objective is to find the best mix of attention focuses for making productive swing adjustments efficiently and effectively.